GrooveHQ/docs/reference/object/email_channel/index.md

   <span id="folders" class="field-name connection-name anchored">folders (<code><a href="/docs/reference/connection_type/folder/folder_connection">FolderConnection</a></code>)</span>

   <div class="description-wrapper">
    <p>Visible/accessible folders.
-Each associated with one or more mailboxes</p>
+Each can be associated with one or more mailboxes</p>
      <table class="arguments">
   <thead>
   <tr>